Thomas Fire in Southern California joins list of destructive blazes in the state

-A wildfire in Southern California, dubbed the Thomas Fire, is now the fifth largest in state history.
+A wildfire in Southern California, dubbed the Thomas Fire, is now the fourth largest in state history.

 It’s currently unclear what sparked the Thomas Fire.